chinapedia/wikipedia.abstract.en/Page/Fluid_dynamics.md

  Steady vs unsteady flow

-HD-Rayleigh-Taylor.gif [5] ]] A flow that is not a function of time is called STEADY FLOW.
+[5] ]] A flow that is not a function of time is called STEADY FLOW.
 Steady-state flow refers to the condition where the fluid properties at a point in the system do not change over time.
 Time dependent flow is known as unsteady (also called transient[6]).
 Whether a particular flow is steady or unsteady, can depend on the chosen frame of reference.
 For instance, laminar flow over a sphere is steady in the frame of reference that is stationary with respect to the sphere.
 In a frame of reference that is stationary with respect to a background flow, the flow is unsteady.

 Turbulent flows are unsteady by definition.
 A turbulent flow can, however, be statistically stationary.
 According to Pope:[7] This roughly means that all statistical properties are constant in time.
 Often, the mean field is the object of interest, and this is constant too in a statistically stationary flow.